 North Carolina does not have a state-regulated supply chain or any other state-sponsored method of obtaining hemp oil extract.
 Caregivers must purchase hemp oil extract in a state that offers reciprocity.

 North Carolina has not placed limits or restrictions on patient consumption.

 Is home cultivation allowed in North Carolina?

 The DHHS forbids the cultivation of cannabis or the production of hemp oil extract for any reason within North Carolina.

-All registered patients must have a registered caregiver.
-Patients’ caregivers must be at least 18 years old and must be a permanent resident of North Carolina.
+Though the law no longer requires that patients be children, it specifies that only caregivers are allowed to possess CBD extract.
+Caregivers must be at least 18 years old and must be a permanent resident of North Carolina.
 Only a parent, legal guardian, or custodian of a person with intractable epilepsy is eligible to be a registered caregiver.